BurnySc2/monorepo/fastapi_server/README.md

 poetry run uvicorn fastapi_server.main:app --host localhost --port 8000 --reload
 ```
 Now you can go to `http://0.0.0.0:8000` or `http://0.0.0.0:8000/docs` to check out the documentation to all endpoints
-Or even `http://localhost:8000/graphql` to check out the graphql browser

 ## Migrations